 Another notable recent hire was Luke Nikas, from Boies Schiller & Flexner, who is well known for his representation in cases involving the art world.

 Quinn Emanuel also recently snagged a high-profile client, Steve Bannon, the former chief strategist for President Trump, who is enmeshed in Robert Mueller’s investigation probing Russian meddling in the 2016 presidential campaign.
-He will be represented by William Burck at Quinn Emanuel.
+He will be represented by William Burck at Emanuel.

 Landau, a Harvard Law graduate and a former law clerk to two Supreme Court justices–former Justice Antonin Scalia and Justice Clarence Thomas–has argued eight cases before the nation’s top court.
 He was mentioned as a candidate for the Trump Administration’s pick for Solicitor General.